 Note: If you don't see this screen and your PC boots as usual it's probably because your BIOS is not set to boot on DVD.
 Restart the computer and press F1, F2, Delete, or Escape (or whatever key lets you enter the BIOS configuration) and change your BIOS settings to tell your computer to boot from its DVD drive.
-Therefore you need to assure secure boot is disabled and possibly change the bootorder.
+You might also need to disable secure boot and (u)efi and possibly change the bootorder.